getodk/docs/odk2-src/survey-form-processing.rst

   - **parsequery** - responsible for parsing the hash fragment and triggering the building of the form, the triggering the initialization of the data table, changing of the viewed page, etc.
   - **prompts** - the core set of prompts defined by the Survey JavaScript framework.
 The first of these, `base`, defines the basic operation of a prompt.
   - **promptTypes** - due to the way `requirejs` works, this defines an empty object into which the prompts (above) are inserted.
-  - **screenManager** - handles the rendering of a screen, including any please-wait or other in-progress notifications, and the events that initiate actions on that screen (e.g., change language, swipe left/right, back/forward button clicks).
+  - **screenManager** - handles the rendering of a screen, including any please-wait or other in-progress notifications, and the events that initiate actions on that screen (for example, change language, swipe left/right, back/forward button clicks).
 Many of those actions invoke methods on the `controller` to complete.
 Note that rendering of the prompts within a screen (equivalent to an ODK Collect field-list) are handled within the definition of the screen.
   - **screens** - the core set of screen renderers defined by the Survey JavaScript framework.
 This includes the templating screen for customized layouts and the standard screen renderer.
   - **screenTypes** - due to the way `requirejs` works, this defines an empty object into which the screens (above) are inserted.